hackclub/hackclub/workshops/python_stock_viewer/README.md

 import requests
 import json
 ```
 These lines allow your code to access external libraries, in this case JSON and Requests, and work with them.
 They essentially extend Python's functionality and allow us to do more things with our code.
+We import these libraries because we want the functionality that these libraries offer.`import [LIBRARY-NAME]` is the syntax used to import the library `[LIBRARY-NAME]` in Python.

 ## Setting up the API

 The first thing we need to do is to set up the API we'll be requesting from.
+API stands for "Application Programming Interface" and they basically allow you to access data.
 In order to access stock data, we'll need an API that provides this data.
 For this demonstration, we'll use the [Finnhub](https://finnhub.io/) stock API to get values.

 Of course, often times, APIs won't let you have the data for free.
 You typically need to have some method to prove your identity to the API to tell the API that you are allowed to make the request.
 This API requires an API key.
 This is a value that we pass to the API to prove that we are authenticated, or allowed to use the API.
 Luckily, Finnhub provides access to its API for free, so we'll need to go to their site and get one.